 One key factor that prevents people from freelancing—particularly full-time freelancing—is that they feel like it’s too risky to leave the benefits that come with a full-time job.
 The assumption—frankly, myth—is that if you freelance, you can’t possibly have the same benefits as an employee at a company.

 That’s simply untrue.
-All you need to do is build your benefits into your rates.
+As a freelancer, all you need to do is build your benefits into your rates.

 Sound overwhelming?
 It’s not.
 Plus, it gives you way more control over your income and the perks of your job.